What is a VA Loan?

-Like all mortgages there are stipulations to the Maximum Benefits that one can receive.
-But since VA is a niche market, general can benefits include:
+Like all mortgages there are stipulations to the Maximum Benefits that one can receive, and since VA is a niche market, general benefits can include:

-● Potentially 100% financing without private mortgage insurance or 20% second mortgage.
+● Potentially 100% financing without private mortgage insurance or a 20% second mortgage.

 ● On Purchases, Veterans and Eligible Surviving Spouses, may borrow up to 100% of the sales price or reasonable value of the home, whichever is less.